JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 midpoint for all three.
 The stage structure the planner costed then does not exist, and the extra registers can buy nothing: at a 190 MHz goal that produced 48 cuts whose realized worst stage was 7.00 ns, identical to the 32-cut boundary-only plan, for 16 more register banks.
+So `PLAN_PIPELINE_PLACEMENTS` lowers several candidate plans and keeps the best, ranked by `_PLAN_RANK`:

+- the plan as first planned on the raster;
+- **re-planned against the equal-width boundaries its own per-leaf cut counts imply** (`_LANDSCAPE_WITH_EQUAL_WIDTH_BIT_SITES`), iterated to a fixed point — the per-leaf count is almost always 1 or 2, so it settles at once.
+  This is what stops a plan being relocated out from under the budget that chose it;
+- the two *uniform* split families ("split every wide leaf once", "twice"), probed directly.
+A restriction derived from one plan only explores that plan's own family, which otherwise leaves the answer dependent on where the first raster plan happened to land — two nearby goals could pick different families and the **looser** goal end up with more registers;
+- the plan using only real operation boundaries, whose positions cannot move;
+- the incumbent re-planned at the worst stage it actually achieved, which drops registers that shorten nothing when the caller's budget is unreachable (the goal sits below the design's floor).

+`_PLAN_RANK` is **meet the budget first, then fewest cuts**, with worst stage deciding only when nothing meets it.
+Ranking on worst stage first is a bug that silently destroys every intermediate pipeline depth: a 47-cut plan at 5.19 ns that comfortably meets a 190 MHz goal loses to a 63-cut plan at 3.85 ns — 33% more registers to beat a target already met — which collapses the whole 32..64 range onto 64.

-So `PLAN_PIPELINE_PLACEMENTS` also lowers the plan that uses only real operation boundaries (whose positions cannot move) and keeps whichever is better once realized — lower worst stage first, then fewer cuts — and finally re-plans at the worst stage actually achieved, keeping that result if it reaches the same speed with fewer cuts.
-Bit splitting survives whenever it genuinely pays and is dropped when it only looked like it would on the raster.
-The caller's budget can be unreachable (the goal sits below the design's floor), and then a tighter budget only buys register banks that shorten nothing.
+Bit splitting therefore survives whenever it genuinely pays and is dropped when it only looked like it would on the raster.

-Note this *contains* the planner/generator mismatch rather than resolving it.
-Whether the equal-width constraint itself should stay is an open question — see the "Open question (2026-08-21)" note under `SPLIT_KIND_BITS` in §2.
+Note this makes the planner *honest about* the generator's equal-width contract rather than changing it.
+Whether that constraint itself should stay is an open question — see the "Open question (2026-08-21)" note under `SPLIT_KIND_BITS` in §2.

 `APPLY_PIPELINE_PLACEMENTS` lowers the selected types directly.
 After the pipeline map is rebuilt, `CHECK_PIPELINE_PLACEMENTS_REALIZED` verifies every